dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 | ------------- | ---------- | ------------------ |
 | PowerFlex | [csi-powerflex](https://github.com/dell/csi-powerflex) | v1.1.5, 1.2.0, 1.2.1 |

+> As of release 0.3.0, only v1.4.0 of the PowerFlex CSI Driver will be supported

 ## TLS Encryption
 The Karavi Observability helm deployment relies on [cert-manager](https://github.com/jetstack/cert-manager) to manage SSL certificates that are used to encrypt communication between various components.
 When installing using the karavi-observability helm chart, cert-manager is installed and configured automatically.
 The cert-manager components listed below will be installed alongside karavi-observability.